Insignificant Choice Polynomial Time: A Logic Capturing PTIME: Insignificant Choice

+In a nutshell, we choose pairs of unmatched boys and girls and then update the given partial match.
 Clearly, we obtain a PTIME bounded ASM, and \textit{Output\/} will become true iff there exists a perfect matching.
 As in the previous example the non-deterministic choice of boys and girls, respectively, are choices among atoms.

+Note that the ASM rule here deviates from the one sketched in \cite[Table~1]{blass:apal1999}, as we merged steps for finding a path in \textit{di\_graph\/} between an unmatched boy $b$ and an unmatched girl $g$ into a single step.
+We also use a counter for the edges in the partial matching.
+These differences are irrelevant for the correctness of the ASMs, but they impact on the update sets.
+This will turn out to be important in Example \ref{bsp-icasm3} in the next subsection.
+In fact, our modifications create an ASM satisfying the local insignificance conditions.

 \end{example}

 Again the use of choice-rules in Example \ref{bsp-matching} cannot be dispensed with.
 However, we observe that in both cases, i.e. for the Parity problem and the bipartite matching problem, that the choices used are insignificant in the sense that if the final output is true for one choice made, then it is also true for any other possible choice.
 For the case of Parity this corresponds to the implicit creation of different orderings, while for bipartite matching different perfect matchings are constructed.
 We will formalise this observation in the sequel.